francisrocco/TEvo-Challenge/README.md

 program is correct.

-# Approach:
+### Approach:

 1. I first decided I needed to map some text to a hash to count the frequency of letters in a given piece of text.
 I could have used a large book like War and Peace, which would have been a very good representation of the frequency of English language letters but I decided to go with two, shorter works instead.
-One is a transcript of Chimamanda Ngozi Adichie's TED talk, *"We Should All Be Feminists"* [source] (https://vialogue.wordpress.com/2013/12/30/ted-we-should-all-be-feminists-chimamanda-ngozi-adichie-at-tedxeuston-transcript/).
-The other is a transcript of Michele Obama's Commencement Speech at City College's 2017 Graduation [source](https://obamawhitehouse.archives.gov/the-press-office/2016/06/03/remarks-first-lady-city-college-new-york-commencement).
+One is a transcript of Chimamanda Ngozi Adichie's TED talk, *"We Should All Be Feminists"* [[source]] (https://vialogue.wordpress.com/2013/12/30/ted-we-should-all-be-feminists-chimamanda-ngozi-adichie-at-tedxeuston-transcript/).
+The other is a transcript of Michele Obama's Commencement Speech at City College's 2017 Graduation [[source]](https://obamawhitehouse.archives.gov/the-press-office/2016/06/03/remarks-first-lady-city-college-new-york-commencement).